 The logistic blockchain consortium is founded for the Australian shipping industry.
 It is currently managed by EY, where the members include BVL, DB Schenker, LKW Walter, and other standard bodies and digital subsidiaries.

-Manufacturer: The manufacturer is responsible for product manufacturing.
-Apart from that, they should provide a certificate of origin, processing data, barcodes, batch number, and shipment dates.
+The manufacturer is responsible for product manufacturing.
+They should also provide a certificate of origin, processing data, barcodes, batch number, and shipment dates.

-Long-Haul Carrier: The information is then next passed to the long-haul carrier who is responsible for maintaining and generating temperature, shipment status, and delivery signature.
+The information is then next passed to the long-haul carrier, who is responsible for maintaining and generating temperature, shipment status, and delivery signature.

-Short-haul carrier: The short-haul carrier then take the goods to the consignee by keeping the details automated and generated, including invoice number, receive date, customer ID, delivery receipt, and shipment status.
+The short-haul carrier then takes the goods to the consignee by keeping the details automated and generated, including invoice number, receive date, customer ID, delivery receipt, and shipment status.